The Fritz Reuter

 Two months before Knorr reneged on the German immigration agreement, the friedeburg left Hamburg with about 100 Poles among its passengers.
 It arrived in Lyttelton in August 1872.
 Most of the Poles became market gardeners feeding a rapidly growing Christchurch.
 (See marshland: the place where flax grows profusely.)

 The palmerston followed in July 1872, arriving in Port Chalmers that December, also carrying around 100 Poles.
 Most of these Polish men worked on building the railway through the Taieri plain south of Dunedin.
 By the time the construction work had ended, many had bought their first properties.
 They built lives in Dunedin and established communities around Allanton and Waihola.

-Four more ships from Hamburg carried Poles as part of Vogel’s immigration scheme, the reichstag, the humboldt, the lammershagen and the shakespeare, but only the latter two had more than a handful of Polish families.
+At least five more ships from Hamburg carried Poles as part of Vogel’s immigration scheme, the reichstag, the humboldt, the lammershagen, the shakespeare and the terpsichore but only the latter three had more than a handful of Polish families.

 According to immigration returns dated 30 June 1876, more than 90 percent of the 78,475 immigrants who arrived in New Zealand from the beginning of the Vogel scheme came from England, Scotland and Ireland.11